Canardoux/flutter_sound/README.md

 ## TrackPlayer

 TrackPlayer is a new flutter_sound module which is able to show controls on the lock screen.
-Using TrackPlayer is very simple : just use the TrackPlayer constructor instead of the regular FlautoPlayer.
+Using TrackPlayer is very simple : just use the TrackPlayer constructor instead of the regular FlutterSoundPlayer.

 ```dart
 trackPlayer = TrackPlayer();